-This person — nay, this deity of popular culture, can come in many forms, but regardless of form, He or She is known as a Fountain of Memes.
+This person — nay, this deity of popular culture, can come in many forms, but regardless of form, He or She is known as a Fountain Of Memes.

-Be it due to Narm Charm, Large Ham-ness, or simply due to their own glorious Badassery, every line this sacred being spouts is an instant Memetic Mutation, to be repeated by the Internet-savvy throughout the ages.
+Be it due to Narm Charm, Large Ham-ness, or simply due to their own glorious badassery, every line this sacred being spouts is an instant Memetic Mutation, to be repeated by the Internet-savvy throughout the ages.